MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 - NoFilters: No filters are available.
 - BlurOnly: Background blur is the only option available (requires a processor with AVX2 support, see [Hardware requirements for Microsoft Teams](https://docs.microsoft.com/microsoftteams/hardware-requirements-for-the-teams-app) for more information).
 - BlurAndDefaultBackgrounds: Background blur and a list of pre-selected images are available.
 - AllFilters: All filters are available, including custom images.
-This is the default value.

 ```yaml
 Type: String